Data Aggregation in Tableau

-If you decide you want to see all of the marks in the view at the most detailed level of granularity, you can disaggregate the view.
-Disaggregating your data means that Tableau will display a separate mark for every data value in every row of your data source.
+If you decide you want to see all the marks in the view at the most detailed level of granularity, you can disaggregate the view.
+Disaggregating your data means that Tableau displays a separate mark for every data value in every row of your data source.

 To disaggregate all measures in the view:

 Clear the Analysis >Aggregate Measures option.
-If it is already selected, click Aggregate Measures once to deselect it.
+If it’s already selected, click Aggregate Measures one time to deselect it.

-When Aggregate Measures is selected, Tableau will attempt to aggregate measures in the view by default.
-This means that it collects individual row values from your data source into a single value (which becomes a single mark) adjusted to the level of detail in your view.
+When Aggregate Measures is selected, Tableau attempts to aggregate measures in the view by default.
+Individual row values from your data source are aggregated into a single value (a single mark) at the level of detail in your view.